Donate to Justice Revival →

 The United States has made numerous, legally binding commitments to respect these foundational human rights principles.
 The U.S. Senate has approved international treaty agreements on ending racism and torture, and on protecting civil and political rights, promising in each case to ensure equality and non-discrimination on the basis of sex.

-Despite these commitments, the United States is among only 15% of nations that fail to explicitly protect women’s rights or prohibit gender discrimination in their national constitutions.
+Despite these commitments, the U.S. is among only 15% of nations that fail to explicitly protect women’s rights or prohibit gender discrimination in their national constitutions.
 The lack of an Equal Rights Amendment undercuts U.S. credibility on women’s rights globally, and prevents us from leading by example.

 What is the ERA’s status today?
 Why is the ERA before Congress again?